shwezhu/shwezhu.github.io/content/post/golang/basics/003-collections.md

 }
 ```

-Same as slice, copy a map have deep copy and shallow copy, for deep copy a map, visit: [dictionary - How to deep copy a map and then clear the original? - Stack Overflow ](https://stackoverflow.com/questions/23057785/how-to-deep-copy-a-map-and-then-clear-the-original)
+How to deep copy a map or slice: [encoding/gob & encoding/json in golang - David's Blog](https://shaowenzhu.top/post/golang/basics/014-gob-json-encoding/#24-values-are-flattened)

 ## 4. Slice

-Slices are like references to arrays. **A slice does not store any data, it just describes a section of an underlying array**.
+**A slice does not store any data, it just describes a section of an underlying array**.
 Changing the elements of a slice modifies the corresponding elements of its underlying array.
 Other slices that share the same underlying array will see those changes.

 - e.g.,